nikitacs16/q_pointer_generator/README.md

 Please write to us in case of

 ### Evaluate as per ROUGE/BLEU mentioned in the paper
-Since installation of ROUGE via the perl package is difficult.
-We use the other version of ROUGE (Details in main Repo).
+Since installation of ROUGE via the perl package is difficult, we use the other version of ROUGE (Details in main Repo).

 After the testing is complete, there will be a decode_test_* folder where * denotes the configuration details.
 Within this folder, there will be two folders *decoded* and *reference* respectively.

 You will have metrics folder in the main repository.
 Use the three files from that folder and run the following command